wdi-sg/wdi-sg-3/Project-2a/readme.md

 [ ] view any user's posts

 ### Set Up Instructions to run tests
-0. Replace the spec folder that rails generated for you with the spec folder in this repo
 0. To your Gemfile:, delete the existing `group :development, :test do` chunk and add this:

   ```